+10.1 ndicated:-

+Institution.

+Principal investment.

+Interest rate.

+Maturity date.

+Details of growth of the investment, calculated annually at 30 June, including interest capitalised.

+Τ.

-10.1 Proper records should be kept of all investments made.
-At the very least the follow facts should be indicated:- ☐ Institution. ☐ Principal investment. ☐ Interest rate. ☐ Maturity date. ☐ Details of growth of the investment, calculated annually at 30 June, including interest capitalised.
-10.2 The investment register must be examined on a fortnightly basis to identify investments falling due within the next two weeks.
-It must then be established as what to do with the funds bearing in mind the cashflow requirements.
-10.3 Interest, correctly calculated, should be received timeously, together with any distributable capital.
-10.4 Investment documents and certificates should be safeguarded by the responsible official.
+- 10.2 The investment register must be examined on a fortnightly basis to identify investments falling due within the next two weeks.
+It must then be established as what to do with the funds bearing in mind the cashflow requirements. - 10.3 Interest, correctly calculated, should be received timeously, together with any distributable capital. - 10.4 Investment documents and certificates should be safeguarded by the responsible official. - 10.5 The Chief Financial Officer or delegated otherwise is responsible for ensuring that the invested funds are secure and should there be a measure of risk, such risk must be rated realistically.